dowan/canopsis-webcore/src/canopsis/monitoring/doc/TR/tr__fastack.rst

    - Set output with the value of fastackmsg
    - Submit select events for processing

- - JSON Right list
+JSON Right list:
 Add the right actionbutton_fastack inside the json

- - Add mixin.sendevent.json inside Monitoring Brick
+Add mixin.sendevent.json inside Monitoring Brick:
 Mixin option of the sendevent with the param fastackmsg.

 Case: OK
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~